 Confirmation is a year-long opportunity to spend time with other students and adults who care about you, to discuss the Christian faith, and to get more involved in The Brick Church.
 At the end of the year, you may choose to join The Brick Church as an active member.
 Many students have said that Confirmation Class was one of the most important milestones in their spiritual journey.

-If you are interested in participating in the 2018-2019 Confirmation Class, please complete and submit a registration form.
+If you are interested in participating in the 2020-2021 Confirmation Class, please complete the form below.
 If you have questions or comments, please feel free to contact Adam Gorman.

 Other required Confirmation events include: